-- -term_number value number of streamlines continue filtering until this number of streamlines remain - -term_ratio value termination ratio defined as the ratio between reduction in cost function, and reduction in density of streamlines.Smaller values result in more streamlines being filtered out. - -term_mu value terminate filtering once the SIFT proportionality coefficient reaches a given value
+- -term\number value number of streamlines continue filtering until this number of streamlines remain - -term\ratio value termination ratio defined as the ratio between reduction in cost function, and reduction in density of streamlines.Smaller values result in more streamlines being filtered out. - -term\mu value terminate filtering once the SIFT proportionality coefficient reaches a given value

-- -info display information messages. - -quiet do not display information messages or progress status. - -debug display debugging messages. - -force force overwrite of output files.
-Caution: Using the same file as input and output might cause unexpected behaviour. - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading) - -failonwarn terminate program if a warning is produced - -help display this information page and exit. - -version display version information and exit.
+- -info display information messages. - -quiet do not display information messages or progress status.
+Alternatively, this can be achieved by setting the MRTRIX\QUIET environment variable to a non-empty string. - -debug display debugging messages. - -force force overwrite of output files.
+Caution: Using the same file as input and output might cause unexpected behaviour. - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading). - -help display this information page and exit. - -version display version information and exit.